TamkeenLMS/Tamkeen-LMS-API/readme.md

 ### Getting the courses
-First you need to understand that we have two different data models here; a `Course` and a `Website Progam`.
+First you need to understand that we have two different data models here; a `Course` and a `Website Course`.
 A course is the training course registered on the system, and a `Website Course` is the model which encapsulates the Course and carries its properties on the website, that IF it was SELECTED to be shown on the website!
 So, the returned list will hold both the Course and the Website Course, the first being passed within the later one as shown below in the sample request.

 Tamkeen LMS supports multi branches, so each course is added to the application is added __under__ a branch, also the courses are grouped by categories.
 So, when fetching any group of courses you will need to pass ids of both the branch and the category.
 As for the the ids for the branch and the category you can retrieve them through other requests mentioned below.